sindresorhus/is-progressive/readme.md

 Type: `stream.Readable`

-Data stream with a JPEG image.
+A data stream with a JPEG image.

 #### .file(filePath)